nate-thegrate/vegan-chef/README.md

 Unfortunately, not a lot of this research is recent, and it’s difficult to untangle the truth from propaganda funded by the sugar industry.

-Many animal products are high in saturated fat & cholesterol, so perhaps the primary focus should be on reducing intake of animal products rather than saturated fat/cholesteral.
+Many animal products are high in saturated fat & cholesterol; perhaps the primary focus should instead be on reducing intake of animal products.
+(Eating animal products can lead to increased inflammation, from [what I've seen](https://www.google.com/search?q=animal+products+inflammation).)

 #### Protein
 Protein is necessary for survival.
 The FDA recommends 50 grams a day.